VidalQuevedo/smad/gnip/rules/estimate_notes.md

 				- Limit the number of terms of each list to 30 terms max.
 			- Limit lang to only 'en' and 'es'

+## 02/21

+- US debates top users: too many users to run @, to, from, retweet_of rules together.
+Run separately? (this would add 8 more filtered days)